 Hauʻoli Mau Loa Foundation, SOEST, and the College of Natural Sciences (CNS) at the University of Hawaiʻi at Mānoa (UHM) are pleased to announce the availability of graduate assistantships for local students dedicated to careers in natural resource management in the state of Hawaiʻi.
-Applications will be awarded in the Spring semester each year for admission in the following Fall semester.
+Fellowships will be awarded in the Spring semester each year for admission in the following Fall semester.
 Applications are due each year in early January.
 The overall goal of the Hauʻoli Mau Loa graduate assistantships is to develop the next generation of natural resource management leaders for Hawaiʻi.

 Each assistantship comes with generous support for two years (2nd year pending satisfactory academic performance), including